vitorccs/arduino-halloween-witch/README.md

 ## Steps to change the audio sample
 1) Download and install [Audacity](https://www.audacityteam.org/download/)
 2) Import a MP3 file and export a new version in 8KHz in modo mode.
-The file should not exceeds  50
+The file should not exceeds 30. bytes.
 3) Download the encoder program for your operating system:
     * [EncodeAudio - Windows.zip](https://github.com/vitorccs/arduino-halloween-witch/files/13110714/EncodeAudio-windows.zip)
     * [EncodeAudio - MacoOSX.zip](https://github.com/vitorccs/arduino-halloween-witch/files/13110716/EncodeAudio-macosx.zip)